-(a) Notice of Violation(s) includes a notice issued in accordance with 935 CMR 501.360 or 935 CMR 501.370.

-(b) Notice of Other Action(s).
-The Commission or a Commission Delegee shall send written notice of the action including, but not limited to, a denial of a renewal License, taken against a Licensee and the basis(es) for that action, which shall include, but not be limited to, the following information:

-1. The Commission's statutory and regulatory authority, including its jurisdiction over the subject matter and its authority to take action with regards to the License or registration;

-- The factual basis(es) for that action; 2 - 3.
-The alleged violation(s) of law;
+- (a) Notice of Violation(s) includes a notice issued in accordance with 935 CMR 501.360 or 935 CMR 501.370. - (b) Notice of Other Action(s).
+The Commission or a Commission Delegee shall send written notice of the action including, but not limited to, a denial of a renewal License, taken against a Licensee, Registrant, or Host Community and the basis(es) for that action, which shall include, but not be limited to, the following information: - 1.
+The Commission's statutory and regulatory authority, including its jurisdiction over the subject matter and its authority to take action with regards to the License or registration, or HCA; - 2.
+The factual basis(es) for that action;

-4. The current restriction(s) on the Licensee's or Registrant's operations or the sale or use of Marijuana, Marijuana Products, or MIPs, if any;

-- 5. The potential for further disciplinary action(s), sanction(s) or fine(s); and6.
-The Licensee's right to a hearing, if any.
+- 3. The alleged violation(s) of law; 4.
+The current restriction(s) on the Licensee's or Registrant's operations or the sale or use of Marijuana, Marijuana Products, or MIPs, if any; - The potential for further disciplinary action(s), sanction(s) or fine(s); and - 6.
+The Licensee, Registrant, or Host Community's right to a hearing, if any.